What is chemo-thermo treatment?

 After two chemo-thermo treatments, the masses had shrunk impressively in size and B’s Silver Pumba was able to return to competition.

-Information provided by Dr. Robert MacKay, Veterinarian of the UF Large Animal Medicine service, Professor at the UF College of Veterinary Medicine, Diplomate of the American College of Veterinary Internal Medicine, Director of the Vaccine Study for Gray Horses with Melanoma.
+Information provided by Dr. Robert MacKay, Veterinarian of the UF Large Animal Medicine service, Professor at the UF College of Veterinary Medicine, and Diplomate of the American College of Veterinary Internal Medicine.